wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 ---
 layout: post
 title: "Bash script (coding)"
-excerpt: "Walk though the tricks (Bashisms) used in a shell script to install, configure, and run many programs on macOS and Linux"
+excerpt: "Here is how you can install, configure, and run (then remove) a web app within Docker on macOS and Linux, with one copy/paste"
 tags: [devops, bash, programming]
 Categories: Devops
 date: "2020-01-19"